Featured Video: Harvard Law School Bicentennial 1817-2017

 An exploration of the school's local and global contributions of service.

 In preparation for HLS in the Community, an exploration of the school’s local and global contributions of service, we have added highlights of the HLS clinical programs to HLS200.
-Explore new stories, the development of the clinical program throughout HLS’s history, and watch the global impact of the clinics grow over time.
-Continue to check…
+Explore new stories, the development of the clinical program throughout HLS’s history, and see the global impact of the clinics.

 A full-text transcript and credits for "Harvard Law School: 200 Years, Countless Stories" are available here.